dmbarbour/glas/docs/GlasNamespaces.md

 # Glas Namespaces

 For glas configurations and applications, we need modular namespaces with support for overrides, name shadowing, and robust access control.
-Other desiderata include lazy evaluation with indexed access, canonical form as a flat dictionary, and flexible metaprogramming.
+Other useful features include lazy extraction of needed definitions, staged metaprogramming within the namespace, garbage collection of temporary names, and support for concurrent interactive computation and parallelism.

-This document develops a simple namespace model to support these goals, based primarily on prefix-oriented translations of names.
+This document proposes a simple namespace model to support these goals, based primarily on prefix-oriented translations of names.
 I assume definitions and import expressions are both represented using an [abstract assembly](AbstractAssembly.md).
 This enables us to precisely recognize and rewrite names within definitions, and also capture translations for localization or redirects.
 We can reduce translations to a single lazy pass to control overhead for rewrites.

-## Proposed AST
+## Proposed Model

+We'll represent the namespace using plain old glas data, with support for deferred computations.
+This doesn't structurally prevent risk of name conflicts, type errors, staging errors, and divergence.
+But we'll generally evaluate NS at compile time, report warnings through logs, and also continue evaluation in presence of minor errors.

-        type NSDef
+        type NS
-            = df:(Map of Name to (Set of Expr))             # define
+            = df:(Map of Name to Expr)                      # define
-            | mx:(TLMap, Set of NSDef)                      # mixin
+            | mx:(TL, Set of NS)                            # mix
-            | ld:(TLMap, Expr)                              # load
+            | ld:(TL, Set of Expr)                          # load

-        type TLMap =
+        type TL =
             ( mv?(Map of Prefix to (Prefix | NULL | WARN))  # move
             , ln?(Map of Prefix to Prefix)                  # link
             )

-        type Name = Symbol                  # assumed prefix unique
+        type Set = List                     # ignore order and dups type Name = Symbol                  # assumed prefix unique
-        type Prefix = Symbol                # empty up to full name type Symbol = Bitstring             # byte aligned, no NULL type WARN = NULL 'w' (0x00 0x77)    # remove with a warning type Map = Trie                     # a NULL byte separator type Set = List                     # ignore order and dups type Expr = abstract assembly       # something we evaluate
+        type Prefix = Symbol                # empty up to full name type Symbol = Bitstring             # byte aligned, no NULL type WARN = NULL 'w' (0x00 0x77)    # remove with a warning type Map = Trie                     # a NULL byte separator type Expr = AST                     # via abstract assembly

-Description of namespace constructors:
+Description of namespace constructors (NS):

-* *define (df)* - Introduce a set of definitions as a dictionary.
-This is the canonical form for a fully evaluated namespace.
-Each name may have *Multiple Definitions*, but is often restricted to the singleton set.
+* *define (df)* - Provide set of definitions as dictionary.
+Canonical form of evaluated NS.
-* *mixin (mx)* - Express a namespace as a set of smaller namespaces and latent translations.
-This supports composition and deferred evaluation of the namespace.
+* *mix (mx)* - Express a namespace as a set of smaller namespaces and a latent translation.
-* *load (ld)* - Express a namespace as an import expression (Expr) and import list (as TLMap).
-Evaluate Expr then apply TLMap to the returned NSDef.
-This supports modularity and metaprogramming, but is subject to potential evaluation and staging errors.
+* *load (ld)* - Express namespace as a macro to be expanded and integrated.
+Each Expr should evaluate to a `(Output, Continuation)` pair.
+We effectively expand this to `mx:(TL, Output), ld:(TL, Continuation)`.

-We'll generally want lazy partial evaluation for 'load' operations within a namespace.
-I develop a suitable *Evaluation Strategy* below.
-We might lazily guard against self definition via 'remove with warning' for the transitive dependencies of Expr.

-Description of namespace translations:
+Description of namespace translations (TLMap):

-* *link (ln)* - rewrites names and localizations within Exprs.
-This does not affect keys in 'df'.
-Default is empty.
-* *move (mv)* - rewrites keys in 'df' without touching Exprs.
-Default is empty.
-Special destinations:
-  * NULL - quietly remove definitions.
+* *move (mv)* - rewrites keys of 'df' based on longest matching prefix.
+Special destinations: NULL to quietly remove a definition, WARN to remove with a warning.
-  * WARN (NULL 'w') - loudly remove definitions, emitting warning or error.
-This is useful to enforce assumptions about where definitions are introduced in a mixin.

-All rewrites in a translation are applied atomically, favoring the longest matching prefix.
-Translations are the basis for name shadowing, overrides, hierarchical composition, and robust access control.
-We'll also look at translations to guide lazy evaluation.
-However, multiple translation passes over definitions can be too expensive.
-This is mitigated by *Composition of Translations*.
-That is, we can heuristically choose to compose the translations then apply a single, lazy translation pass.
+* *link (ln)* - rewrites names and localizations within Exprs based on longest matching prefix.

 ## Prefix Unique Names

-The proposed namespace model makes it difficult to translate 'food' without also translating 'foodie'.
-To resist this problem, a front-end compiler should slightly modify names, e.g. adding a suffix that ensures a unique prefix.
-For example, if we add '#' then we'd define 'food#' vs. 'foodie#', and the two names can now be translated independently.
+Prefix-based rewrites make it difficult to work with "pea" without also touching "pear" and "pearl".
+To resolve this problem, a front-end compiler can add a reserved suffix to ensure no full name is a prefix of another full name.
+For example, we can easily rename or remove "pea.!" without touching "pear.!" and "pearl.!".
+Also, we can easily detect when prefix uniqueness is violated and log a warning.

-However, this isn't a hard requirement of the namespace model.
-There may be special circumstances where it makes sense to translate a cluster of names together by default, e.g. 'food#' and 'food#type#' or 'food#doc#' where the later items represent associated metadata.
+*Note:* I propose ".!" to align with conventions for hierarchical structure.
+This effectively treats definition of "pea" as included in "pea.\*", allowing us to rewrite both with prefix "pea.".
+This will simplify import lists.
+I choose '!' simply as the first printable character for lexicographic sort, but we could use something else.

+## Conflicting Definitions

+A conflict occurs where two or more 'df' introduce the same name with different Exprs.
+There is no conflict when they agree on the Expr.
+When a conflict is detected, we should report a warning or error.
+In contexts where computation must continue, we can resolve the conflict by choosing one version, favoring the version we've already observed via load or lazy extraction.

+*Note:* I considered a variation where I aggregate proposed definitions into a set.
+This seems useful for expressing into multimethods, tables, or constraint systems.
+However, it made it a lot more awkward to determine when we're done with a definition.
+I've decided to express these via design patterns instead; see *Composing Definitions*.

 ## Translation Patterns

+Moves and links are applied based on longest matching prefix, and it's possible to swap or rotate names in a single step such as `{ "bar." => "foo.", "foo." => "bar." }`.
+WWith a few patterns, translations support shadowing, overrides, hierarchical composition, global definitions, and robust access control.

 * A rename involves 'mv' and 'ln' operations with the same Map.
 In practice, we'll usually use 'ln' only as part of a rename, but 'mv' may diverge.
-* To override `foo#` (see *Prefix Unique Names*), we can move `foo# => foo^#`, and simultaneously rename `foo^ => foo^^` to avoid introducing name conflicts.
-Then users can re-define `foo#` with reference to the prior `foo^#` (perhaps via keyword like 'prior' or 'super').
+* To override `foo.!` , we can move `foo.! => foo^.!`, and simultaneously rename `foo^ => foo^^` to avoid introducing name conflicts.
+Then users can re-define `foo.!` with reference to the prior `foo^.!` (perhaps via keyword like 'prior' or 'super').
-* To shadow `foo#`, it's essentially same as 'override' except we *rename* `foo# => foo^#` instead of moving it.
+* To shadow `foo.!`, it's essentially same as 'override' except we *rename* `foo.! => foo^.!` instead of moving it.
 This preserves existing relationships to the prior definition, where override binds existing references to the new definition.
-* To model private definitions, we could reserve '~' for private names, use only rewrites that preserve privacy, and optionally warn if a name directly used in an Expr would violate privacy.
+* To model private definitions, we could reserve '~' for private names, use only rewrites that preserve privacy, and optionally warn if a name directly used in an Expr before any translations will violate privacy.
 * To model hierarchical components, we can simply add a prefix to everything `{ "" => "foo." }` but also alias some shared components as needed, such as global definitions.
 * To model global definitions, we could take a prefix such as "g." and propagate it by default into hierarchical components, e.g. component 'foo' might have a rewrite rule `{ "" => "foo.", "g." => "g." }`.
 This implicit rewrite is already assumed for AST constructors in abstract assembly.
 * To express assumptions about where names are defined in a modular namespace, we can leverage remove with warnings, e.g. move `{ "" => WARN, "foo." => "foo." }` says that the target namespace only introduces `foo.*`, while a move `{ "bar." => WARN }` says the tacit namespace does not introduce `bar.*`.
 Lazy evaluation of namespaces can benefit from precise expression of assumptions.

-## Multiple Definitions

-The namespace model maintains a set of definitions for each name.
-Larger sets are potentially useful for modeling multimethods, tables, or constraint systems.
-If a program expects a single definition for a name with multiple definitions, we might raise an ambiguity error at compile time.
-Or we could try to disambiguate based on type and context.
-This is left to program semantics.

-Although the set of definitions is represented as a list, we're free to sort and eliminate duplicates at any step.
-I recommend doing so at reflection API boundaries to ensure a deterministic outcome when the set is observed by arbitrary user code.

-*Note:* Even without multiple definitions, we can support something similar via careful use of overrides.
-But overrides are awkward to integrate from multiple sources.
-Use of multiple definitions may prove more convenient in some use cases.

 ## Composition of Translations

+For performance, it's useful to compose translations before applying them to Exprs.

 We can compose translations sequentially, where one translation is followed by another.
 It can be useful for performance to compose translations instead of applying multiple sequential translations to Exprs, especially when the Exprs are large or when the composed translation is applied to many Exprs.
 Of course, composition of translations also has a cost, so there are some heuristic decisions involved.

 To clarify, by composition of translations, I mean to compose the 'TLMap' type, producing a new TLMap.

-             TLMapA      fby     TLMapB       =>      TLMapAB
         (mv:MVA, ln:LNA) fby (mv:MVB, ln:LNB) => (mv:MVAB, ln:LNAB)

 The 'mv' and 'ln' components of a TLMap can be composed independently.
 The basic approach for 'A fby B' is to extend implicit suffixes on both sides of A so the output for A matches input for B, then apply B's rules to the RHS of of the modified A, using the longest matching prefix in B in each case.